For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 1. Your hips and legs have to be in a right position

 Unlike being in a fighting stance, your hips should be in a squared position.
-Your legs should be open and your knees slightly bent to have a good base support.
+Your legs should be open and your knees slightly bent to have a good base of support.

 A strong base is very important to minimize the chance of you getting swept or losing your balance when you throw your knees.